 Martínez also starred in international competition for Cuba.
 He posted a 5-1 record in three Amateur World Series: 1941, 1943, and 1944.
 He was especially sharp in the 1943 edition (3-0, 0.96).
 A signature outing came when he shut out Mexico on just 63 pitches.

 In June 2010, 92-year-old Andrés Fleitas – who handled Martínez with the national team in 1943 – described his batterymate.
 “Excellent control, he threw hard, and his delivery was from the side, so he was very difficult for right-handed batters.”

 The amateur stars were popular heroes in Cuba.
 As González Echevarría wrote, Marrero, Moreno, Consuegra, and Martínez “often appeared in magazines, sometimes even on the covers.”
-In the prevailing fashion, like many Hollywood stars, they sported pencil mustaches.
+In the prevailing fashion for Cuban men, like many Hollywood stars, they sported pencil mustaches.

 Rogelio was a loyal friend.
 When the Amateur League suspended Marrero in 1942 for a rules violation, Martínez was the first to declare that he would be very pleased to see El Premier pardoned.

 On December 20, 1943, Martínez married Olga I. Alonso, an elementary-school teacher whom he had met when she attended one of the games he was pitching.
 As Conrado Marrero remembered in 2010, her father owned a hotel in Matanzas.
 The duration of their marriage was remarkable: nearly 64 years.
 They had two daughters, Ileana and Olga.
 Limonar’s family was his greatest pride.